Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Introduction

-Multivariate Gaussian process models (MGP) generalise the powerful Gaussian process predictive model to vector-valued random fields \citep{alvarez2010efficient,alvarez2011computationally}.
+Multi-ouput Gaussian process models or multivariate Gaussian process models (MGP) generalise the powerful Gaussian process predictive model to vector-valued random fields \citep{alvarez2010efficient,alvarez2011computationally}.
 Those models demonstrate improved prediction performance compared with the univariate Gaussian process because MGPs express correlation between outputs.
 Since the correlation information of data is encoded in the covariance function, modeling the flexible and computationally efficient cross-corvariance function is of interest.
-In the literature of MGP, many approaches to building cross-covariance functions are based on combining univariate covariance functions.
-Specifically, those approaches can be classified into three categories: the linear model of coregionalization (LMC) \citep{bourgault1991multivariable, goulard1992linear}, convolution techniques \citep{ver1998constructing, ver2004flexible, gneiting2010matern}, and use of latent dimensions \citep{apanasovich2010cross}.
-In the LMC, the covariance function is expressed as the sum of Kronecker products between coregionalization matrices and a set of underlying covariance functions.
-The coregionalization matrices explain the correlation across the outputs and underlying covariance functions provide explanation of the correlation between different data points.
+In the literature of MGPs, many approaches to building cross-covariance functions are based on combining univariate covariance functions.
+Specifically, those approaches can be classified into three categories: the linear model of coregionalization (LMC) \citep{bourgault1991multivariable, goulard1992linear} where the cross-covariance function is a linear function of valid stationary correlation functions, convolution techniques \citep{ver1998constructing, ver2004flexible, gneiting2010matern} where the cross-covariance is modeled as a process convolution of marginal covariance functions, and use of latent dimensions \citep{apanasovich2010cross} where it assumes the cross-covariance depends on latent dimensions.
+While convolution techniques and use of latent dimensions can utilize nonstationary kernels to enhance model flexibility, compared with LMC models, those models and parameters are hard to interpret and require Monte Carlo simulations, making inference in large datasets computationally expensive.

-\cite{meng2019nonstationary} have recently proposed a general framework for multi-output regression problems dealing with the input-dependent correlation, scale and smoothness of outputs, especially for multivariate time series.
-It leverages a input-dependent linear model of coregionalization \citep{gelfand2004nonstationary} to model time-varying scale, correlation and smoothness of outputs, where they assume the coregionalization coefficient matrix varies depending on the value of input.
-Identifiability of the model parameters is guaranteed by imposing structured GP priors on the coregionalization coefficient matrices just as in \cite{guhaniyogi2013modeling}.
-Additionally, that work puts a Gibbs prior on underlying covariance functions to model the time-varying smoothness of output, with another GP prior on the lengthscale parameters in the Gibbs prior \citep{heinonen2016non}.